So you want to become an executive coach — but you’re getting overwhelmed with all the conflicting information about programs and certifications.

 Their program works in two phases:

 You’ll receive 78 hours of training that you can complete over 8 months.
-But you can also take a fast-track, which condenses 78 hours into a 6-day intensive, as well as pre-and post-event courses.
+But you can also take a fast-track, which condenses 78 hours into a 6-day intensive and pre-and post-event course.

 Not only will you learn core skills and proprietary coaching models, but you’ll also learn how to position your coaching business and create sustainable coaching packages.